Republicans to include $1,200 checks and smaller federal unemployment aid in new stimulus proposal

 White House economic adviser Larry Kudlow told CNN's Jake Tapper on "State of the Union" that $1,200 checks to Americans will be part of the new recovery package, in addition to reemployment bonuses, retention bonuses and tax credits for small businesses and restaurants.

+Senate Republicans had pushed to phase out the second round of payments sooner, at a lower income threshold, but administration officials pressed to replicate the first round of checks during negotiations.
+The administration's position will be reflected in the GOP proposal.

+A Democratic proposal that passed the House in May would be more generous, providing $1,200 per child for a maximum payment of $6,000.
+It also would make undocumented immigrants, who were excluded from the first round, eligible for the money.

-Kudlow said the Republican proposal will lengthen the federal eviction moratorium that is lapsing.
-The $600 weekly boost to unemployment benefits that many Americans have relied upon is also expiring.
+Kudlow also said the Republican proposal will lengthen the federal eviction moratorium that is lapsing.
+The $600 weekly boost to unemployment benefits that many Americans have relied upon is also expiring this week.

 The new provisions are slated to be unveiled on Monday, in hopes of replacing benefits that officials characterized as potentially incentivizing recipients not to return to work.
 "We want to move forward quickly, the bill will be introduced Monday, we are prepared to act quickly," Treasury Secretary Steve Mnuchin said on "Fox News Sunday."

-Note: This story has been updated with additional details about the Republican and Democratic stimulus proposals.